 It’s one of these things about traveling long distance.
 If you really love traveling, nothing is complicated.
-Except this one thing: Sleeping.
+Except for this one thing: Sleeping.

 Going on a flight of more than three hours presents you with a challenge: Either you watch two movies or more, which is difficult, or you just try to sleep.
-If it’s a longer one, such as transatlantic or transpacific, sleeping might be the only thing that saves next day.
+If it’s a longer one, such as transatlantic or transpacific, sleeping might be the only thing that saves the next day.
 But most people have real difficulties falling asleep in a loud environment like an airplane.

 How to sleep well in an airplane